Deep Dynamic Factor Models: D FM Estimation

-where $p_{noisy}(\tilde{\boldsymbol{y}}_{t} | \boldsymbol{y}_t)$ is the corruption distribution, using a Gaussian autoregressive process.
-The idea behind this procedure is to filter out the foreseeable idiosyncratic part from the input variables, so that only the common component is left.
+where $p_{noisy}(\boldsymbol{y}^{(mc)}_{t} | \boldsymbol{y}_t, \hat{\boldsymbol{\varepsilon}}_t)$ is the corruption distribution, using a Gaussian autoregressive process.
+The idea behind this procedure is to filter out the foreseeable idiosyncratic part from the input variables, so that only the common component(s) remain(s).
 Injecting noise from the unconditional idiosyncratic distribution will generate new samples which are not unreasonably far from the old ones.
-In doing this we define an appealing and convenient linkage between the corruption process of the denoising approach and the idiosyncratic component distribution.
+In doing so, we define an appealing and convenient linkage between the corruption process of the denoising approach and the idiosyncratic component distribution ($p_{idio}$).

-In ({\bf Step 2}), the output of the algorithm is casted in the state-space of Equations \ref{eq:decoding}-\ref{eq:idio-dyn}.
-Dynamics of the common factors are estimated via OLS or Maximum Likelihood.
-State updates can then be carried out via either nonlinear filtering procedures for a nonlinear decoder or via Kalman filtering in the presence of a linear decoder.
-This allows for online (i.e. out-of-sample) learning with the flow of data.
+In {\bf Step 2}, the output of the algorithm is cast in the state-space of equations \eqref{eq:decoding}-\eqref{eq:idio-dyn}.
+Dynamics of the common factors are estimated via OLS or Maximum Likelihood.\footnote{The dynamics of the common latent states can also be estimated directly in Algorithm \ref{algo:our_algo}.
+This can be achieved by including an additional autoregressive layer before the decoding network ($F_{\boldsymbol{\theta}_F}$ of the algorithm).} State updates can then be carried out via either nonlinear filtering procedures for a nonlinear decoder, or via Kalman filtering in the presence of a linear decoder.
+This allows for online (i.e., out-of-sample) learning with the flow of data.